NetOfficeFw/Docs/app/tutorials/tutorial02_en_cs.md

 uid: tutorial02_csharp
 ---

-# Efficient using Dispose & DisposeChildInstances
+# Efficiently Disposing COM Proxies

-In [Tutorial 1](tutorial01_en_cs.html) you have seen how to use Dispose() to release an object and its created children.
-This tutorial shows you how to use the method `DisposeChildInstances()` to release all children with one call.
+In [Tutorial 1](tutorial01_en_cs.html) you have seen how to use `Dispose()` method to release an object and its child objects.

+This tutorial shows you how to use the `DisposeChildInstances()` method to release all child objects with one call.

-See chapter1 and chapter5 in technical documentation for further info.
+See chapter1 and chapter5 in technical documentation for more information.

 ```csharp
 public void Tutorial02Main()